brannondorsey/ofBook_IntroToGraphics/FirstDraft.md

 **[Note: explain why ofBackground can't be used with transparency]**

 So let's tackle [`ofTranslate`](http://www.openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofTranslate "ofTranslate Documentation Page") first.  `ofTranslate` takes an x, a y and an optional z parameter, and then shifts the coordinate system by those specified values.
 Why would you ever want to shift the coordinate system like this?
-Imagine that you wrote some code to draw a little stick figure family:
+Imagine that you wrote some code to draw a little stick figure family.
+Or better yet, create a new project and add this to your `draw` function of your source file (.cpp):

 	ofBackground(255);